 In September 2014 the Guild Committee approved in principle a project to host members’ one-name study websites.
 A major purpose of this Guild Members’ Websites Project is to enable the website of each participating member to continue indefinitely as a publicly accessible website after the member has died or ceased to be a member of the Guild.
 In November 2014 the Committee gave full support to a detailed plan.

 The proposal was framed and the detailed plans were drawn up by a team of members consisting of Jim Benedict, Marie Byatt, Paul Featherstone, Chris Gray, Debbie Kennett and Paul Millington, led at that time by Mike Spathaky.
 The Members’ Websites Project team (now augmented and with Paul Featherstone as Project Leader) believes that it is a ground-breaking project for the Guild and goes to the heart of the objectives of the Guild Constitution which are “to advance the education of the public in one-name studies,… to promote the preservation and publication of the resultant data, and to maximize its accessibility to interested members of the public.”

-Over 100 one-name study websites are up and running on the Project (as at 21 November 2016).
+About 150 one-name study websites are up and running on the Project (as at May 2017).
 These can be viewed via the Members’ Websites List.